Design and Construction of Crossings in the Snowy District

 April 2023

-This project involves the design and construction of 10 crossings in the Snowy District, and forms part of DEWLP’s larger Roads and Fixed Assets works program.
-This program is to ensure that the road, bridge or culvert structures that are in poor or unsafe condition as a result of their age or the effects of flood or fire, and that are nearing the end of their serviceable life, are replaced.
+This project involved the design and construction of 12 crossings in the Snowy District, and forms part of DEECA’s larger Roads and Fixed Assets works program.
+It involved replacement of the road, bridge and culvert structures that were in a poor or unsafe condition as a result of their age or the effects of flood or fire, and that were nearing the end of their serviceable life.

-This work will assist in providing safe and efficient access and egress to large tracts of public land, to enhance supporting fire management activities, including movement of critical heavy firefighting equipment whilst also improving public access.
+This work assisted in providing safe and efficient access and egress to large tracts of public land, to enhance supporting fire management activities, including movement of critical heavy firefighting equipment whilst also improving public access.

 Scope of Works

-The project comprises 10 separable portions of works, with the scope of work including, but not limited to:
+The project comprised 12 separable portions of works, with the scope of work including, but not limited to:

 • Quality, Safety, Environmental and Worksite and Traffic Management